gunnihinn/integrating-hsc/main.md

 This works out in the end because of the seeming coincidence that the integrals of $|z_j|^4$ and $|z_j|^2 |z_k|^2$ over the unit sphere agree up to a factor of 2.
 The proof of the determination of the curvature tensor is by clever algebraic manipulation that leaves at least myself no wiser as to why this is true at all.

-In this article we propose a new route to these facts.
+In this note we propose a new route to these facts.
 Our starting point is a representation-theoretic identity that is known to quantum information theorists, namely that